bhuga/promising-future/README.md

 ## Overview

     require 'promise'
-    require 'future'    # can just require future if using both
+    require 'future'    # you can just require future if using both

     x = promise { 1 + 2 }
     y = future  { sleep 10; 5 + 5 }